 What we don’t: Lower-quality down and heavy for the temperature rating.

 Premium materials that are both lightweight and durable come at a cost, creating an unfortunate barrier to entry for some.
 Luckily, Marmot offers an ultralight sleeping bag with a price tag that competes even with some more traditional budget sleeping bags.
 On the upside, the 40-degree Micron is packed with features, including hydrophobic down, an internal pocket, and a full-length zipper that extends through the footbox.
-We especially love this feature, which—unlike many of the options above—allows for full ventilation on warm nights, and it even opens into a lofty blanket.
-And in a market where many bags sell for north of $500, the Micron is a tremendous value at just $179.
+We especially love the footbox feature, which—unlike many of the options above—allows for full ventilation on warm nights, and the bag can even open into a lofty blanket.
+In a market where many bags sell for north of $500, the Micron is a tremendous value at just $179.

 However, for seasoned ultralight enthusiasts, you get what you pay for with the Marmot Micron.
-Its 1-pound-6-ounce build isn’t competitive with other 40-degree bags (the Big Agnes Pluton and Sea to Summit Spark above weigh 1 lb. and 12 oz. respectively), and the Micron is even heavier than many 20-degree models here.
-And with the 650-fill down and 20-denier shell, you don’t get premium materials, but keep in mind that you’re not paying for them either.
+Its 1-pound-6-ounce build isn’t competitive with other 40-degree bags (the Big Agnes Pluton and Sea to Summit Spark above weigh 1 lb. and 12.8 oz. respectively), and the Micron is even heavier than many 20-degree models here.
+And with the 650-fill down and 20-denier shell, you don’t get premium materials—but keep in mind that you’re not paying for them either.
 All in all, the Micron is a more durable choice than most ultralight bags and inexpensive to boot, which is why we’ve included it on our list.
-And for a more premium offering from Marmot, check out their Bantamweight 15 ($589), which offers a considerable boost in insulation for just 2.3 ounces more.
+For a more premium offering from Marmot, check out their Bantamweight 15 ($589), which offers a considerable boost in insulation for just 2.3 ounces more.

 See the Marmot Micron 40